alfr1903/container-workshop/04-multi-container-communication/README.md

 has
 been instructed to set up the port mapping, who have enabled communication between the container and your local machine.
-However Docker Engine has done you a small favor and setting up a default bridge network which all containers is added to by default.
+However Docker Engine has done you a small favor and set up a default bridge network which all containers is added to by default.
 This default bridge network allows your containers to communicate by using their IP addresses.